More than just viral videos: The amazing sport of marble racing is gaining international recognition

 According to Gamespot, “Oliver announced that the winner or each event will have $5,000 donated to a food bank in their name.
 Additionally, the overall season winner will get a $20,000 donation in their team’s name to the International Rescue Committee – a group that aids people going through crisis, around the world.”

-And as Oliver said in the bit that has brought marble racing to the forefront of millions of sports fans’ attention: “Nobody, to whom we have shown this, including non-sports fans, has not ended up wanting to watch more.”
+It’s hard to disagree with what Oliver said in the bit that has brought marble racing to the forefront of thousands of sports fans’ attention: “Nobody, to whom we have shown this, including non-sports fans, has not ended up wanting to watch more.”

 As Woods said in the video below, if you get past the suspension of disbelief, the world of marble racing is as incredible as any live sport you have seen in your life.